-- 1 Log in to the Management Console as an administrator. - 2 Navigate to the Log Configuration page (Device >> Log Configuration) and click the Log Levels & Signing tab. - 3 Click View Log Signing Cert. - 4 Click Download Log Signing Cert and save the Log Signer certificate to your local machine. - 5 Navigate to the log page (Device >> Logs & Statistics >> Log Viewer >> <select the log page>) and click Download Entire Log.
+- 1 Log in to the Management Console as an administrator. - 2 Navigate to the Log Configuration page (Device >> Log Configuration). - 3 Click View Log Signing Cert. - 4 Click Download Log Signing Cert and save the Log Signer certificate to your local machine. - 5 Navigate to the log page (Device >> Logs & Statistics >> Log Viewer >> <select the log page>) and click Download Entire Log.
 Save the log file in the same directory as the log signer cert.
 (You can save both the log file and the certificate anywhere you like; for the sake of simplicity, these procedures assume that the two files are in the same directory.)